 Small values of λ favor path edges over leaf edges, so it is natural to ask if Theorem 1 might actually be a generalization of the Beardwood, Halton, Hammersley theorem.
-As the theorem is framed and proved it does not rigorously include the that theorem.
-Nevertheless, one can give a theorem that covers both the behavior of minimum spanning caterpillars and the minimum cost traveling salesman paths.
-We will return to this point in later sections where we also discuss the relationship between the MSC constant $\beta{MSC}(\lambda)$ and the corresponding constants β{TSP} and β{MST} for the traveling salesman problem and the minimum spanning tree problem.
+As the theorem is framed and proved, it does not rigorously include the that theorem.
+Still, as we outline in Section 8, one can give a theorem that covers both the behavior of minimum spanning caterpillars and the minimum cost traveling salesman paths.